A Passionate and Unusual Love Story

 'The Danish Girl' stars Alicia Vikander, Amber Heard, Ben Whishaw and Eddie Redmayne and was directed by Tom Hooper (The King's Speech and Les Misérables).

 Alicia Vikander won a 2016 Oscar for Best Performance by an Actress in a Supporting Role.
 She also won the same award from the Screen Actors Guild.

 Eddie Redmayne was nominated for a 2016 Oscar for Best Performance by an Actor in a Supporting Role, and Paco Delgado was nominated for the Costume Design, Eve Stewart for Production Design and Michael Standish for Set Decoration.

 JULY and AUGUST

 |Pilton Cinema will be closed for the holidays so the staff can have a well-earned rest.|

 |Friday 30th September at 7.45pm||This film will be announced as soon as we have chosen it!
 Watch this space!|

-For trailers for the May and June films visit the Pilton Cinema Trailers page.
+For the trailer for the June film visit the Pilton Cinema Trailers page.

 Why not help us and yourself with a